Lecture 15 - Class Activity ANCOVA

 Key Points from ANCOVA Analysis

-1. Test homogeneity of slopes first - this is the most critical assumption
+1. Test homogeneity of slopes first - most critical assumption

 2. ANCOVA compares adjusted means at the mean value of the covariate